DS-RF/Yambo_examples/README.md

 > yambo
 > ypp -s b -V qp -F ypp_GW.in

-The last command creates the file ypp.in, which is necessary to correct, change interpolation to BOLTZ in order to have smooth band curves:
+The last command creates the file ypp_GW.in, which is necessary to correct, change interpolation to BOLTZ in order to have smooth band curves:
 ```
 INTERP_mode= "BOLTZ"                # Interpolation mode (NN=nearest point, BOLTZ=boltztrap aproach)
 ```